buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcInteger.md

 Type: INTEGER

-> HISTORY&nbsp; New type in IFC1.5.1.
+> HISTORY  New type in IFC1.5.1.